LayerManager/layman/doc/data-storage.md

 Filesystem is used as persistent data store, so data survives Layman restart.

 ### PostgreSQL
+Layman uses directly one PostgreSQL database LAYMAN_PG_DBNAME to store vector layer data.

 **[User schema](https://www.postgresql.org/docs/9.1/ddl-schemas.html)** is created for every user who reserved username.
 Name of user schema is always the same as username.
 Every user-related information is saved in this schema.

 **[Table](https://www.postgresql.org/docs/9.1/sql-createtable.html)** is created in user schema for each layer the user published.
 Name of the table is the same as layername.
 Every layer-related information is saved in tha table.
 The table contains data from vector data files.

+Second PostgreSQL database is used by Micka to store metadata records.
+The database is not accessed by Layman directly.
+By default, it's named `hsrs_micka6`.

 PostgreSQL is used as persistent data store, so data survives Layman restart.